shwetajoshi-15/TAQLoRe_v0.1/README.md

 - indexing genome and transcriptome references with LAST

 ### TAQLoRe_v1.pbs ###
-- __paths to output directories and other parameters need modification__
+- paths to output directories and other parameters need modification
 - running part 1 & 2 of the original TAQLoRe pipeline

-💡 Exisiting annotation for CACNA1C can be found in /path/to/TAQLoRe_v1/wokdir/input.
-For other genes of interest refer to       _"How to create ENSEMBL annotation file"_